 Numerous studies prove exercise is a safe and effective way of helping to:

-- the side effects of treatment
+- Deal with the physical and psychological side effects of treatment.

 - Starting a regime after treatment can reduce the risk of mortality by up-to 30% in certain cancers.